aslamhus/WordpressHMR/README.md

 This is an experimental package inspired by `wp-env`, which allows you to develop containerized wordpress sites with `Docker`, `Webpack` and `hot module replacement (HMR)`.
 It uses the Wordpress `wp-scripts` package in tandem with a custom enqueuing algorithm to enqueue assets in your theme.

-WordpressHMR now comes with a CLI tool that allows you to spin up a containerized wordpress site with ease.
+WordpressHMR now comes with a CLI tool that allows you to spin up a containerized wordpress site with one command.

 Defining and enqueing assets is as simple as managing a single `whr.json` file.
 This file contains the configuration for your assets, including the path to your scripts and styles, the hooks where they should be enqueued, and any conditions for enqueuing them.

+## Who is this package for?

+Anyone who wants to develop Wordpress block themes with HMR for a fast paced development in a containerized environment.

 ## Gettings started